 Euphorbia turning red

-If you do, you need to immediately start watering the plants. with one or two drinks of watering, they could come back to normal.
+The wilting of the Euphorbia plants occurs due to a lack of water.
+As a result, if you notice your plant starting to wilt, look for any other signs of underwatering.
+If you do, you need to immediately start watering the plants.
+With one or two drinks of water, they could come back to normal.

 Do euphorbia die in winter?